-In \textit{Kundoku} system, \textbf{Okurigana} are Japanese kanas appearing together with Chinese characters.
-For most characters, we can simply assign its consecutive kanas as its \textbf{Okurigana}.
-However, some Chinese characters appears in the form of kanas in Japanese translations.
-We need to restore their Chinese characters before further processing.
-Since these characters always work as interjections or conjunctions in sentences, we located their positions via part of speech (POS) tagging and built a dictionary to map kanas to Chinese characters.
-To get POS tags of Japanese sentences, we first utilized GiNZA POS tagger \citep{GiNZA} to generate raw POS tags.
-Then, we asked GPT-4o to revise the result.
+In the \textit{Kundoku} system, \textbf{Okurigana} are Japanese kanas appearing in conjunction with Chinese characters.
+For most characters, we simply assign the immediately following kanas as their \textbf{Okurigana}.
+However, some Chinese characters are rendered as kanas in Japanese translations.
+We need to restore these to their original Chinese characters before further processing.
+Since these characters typically function as interjections or conjunctions in sentences, we identified their positions via part of speech (POS) tagging and constructed a dictionary to map the kanas back to Chinese characters.
+Since currently available Japanese POS taggers are based on Modern Japanese, to obtain reliable POS tags for the classical Japanese sentences, we first utilized the GiNZA POS tagger~\citep{GiNZA} to generate raw POS tags.
+Then, we refined the result using GPT-4o.

-In the constructed dataset, we provide a more fine-grained annotation.
-We distinguish kanas playing grammatical roles from \textbf{Okurigana} and refer to them as \textbf{particle}.
-Different from \textbf{Okurigana}, \textbf{particle} is less related with specific Chinese characters and is used to indicate case, tense and so on.
-We achieved this by POS tagging as well.
+In our constructed dataset, we provided a more fine-grained annotation scheme.
+We distinguished kanas playing grammatical roles from \textbf{Okurigana} and classified them as \textbf{particle}.
+Different from \textbf{Okurigana}, \textbf{particle} is less related with specific Chinese characters and serves to indicate case, tense and so on.
+This distinction was also achieved through POS tagging analysis.
 For kanas appearing within the boundary of Japanese words with tag \texttt{VERB}, \texttt{ADV}, \texttt{NOUN}, \texttt{ADJ}, \texttt{PRON} and \texttt{DET}, we regarded them as \textbf{Okurigana}.
-For kanas appearing independently, we classified them as \textbf{particle}.

-To generate \textbf{Kaeriten} marks, we first mapped each Chinese character in a classical Chinese sentence to one character in the Japanese translation to obtain the reading order.
-There are two methods to generate \textbf{Kaeriten} marks.
-One is to build a reversed automaton of the PDA introduced above.
-Another one is a rule-based method based on characters' relative positions.
-As described in Figure \ref{fig2}, we add \begin{CJK}{UTF8}{ipxm}レ mark\end{CJK} to consecutive characters if they are reversed in Japanese sentence.
-We add \begin{CJK}{UTF8}{ipxm}一二 like mark\end{CJK} to non-consecutive characters if they appear together in a Japanese sentence with reversed order.
-We use \begin{CJK}{UTF8}{ipxm}— mark\end{CJK} to connect characters when they are moved as a group.
+To generate \textbf{Kaeriten} marks, we first aligned each Chinese character in the original classical Chinese sentence with its counterpart in the Japanese translation to determine the reading order.
+There exists two methods to generate \textbf{Kaeriten} marks: building the inverse of the PDA described above, or employing a rule-based approach based on characters' relative positions.
+As illustrated in Figure~\ref{fig2}, we assign \begin{CJK}{UTF8}{ipxm}レ mark\end{CJK} to consecutive characters if they are reversed in the Japanese sentence.
+We assign \begin{CJK}{UTF8}{ipxm}一二 like mark\end{CJK} to non-consecutive characters if they appear together in the Japanese sentence with inverted order.
+We use \begin{CJK}{UTF8}{ipxm}— mark\end{CJK} to connect characters when they are reordered as a single unit.
 For the sake of simplicity, we selected the latter method.